History of the Dominican Republic: The era of Trujillo 1931–1961

-In 1957, Trujillo created S.I.M.
-(Military Intelligence Service), a secret police and death squad, headed by Johnny Abbes García, who briefly operated in Cuba, Mexico, Guatemala, New York, Costa Rica, and Venezuela.
-On June 24, 1960, as Venezuelan president Rómulo Betancourt was en route to preside over a military parade in Caracas, S.I.M. agents detonated nearly 30 kg of explosives packed into two suitcases within a parked car nearby; Betancourt was injured, and Colonel Ramón Armas Perez, the chauffeur, and a bystander were killed.
+In 1957, Trujillo created the S.I.M.
+(Military Intelligence Service), a secret police and death squad, headed by Johnny Abbes, which carried out covert operations and assassinations abroad.
+On June 24, 1960, as Venezuelan president Rómulo Betancourt was en route to preside over a military parade in Caracas, conspirators detonated 60 lbs. of explosives packed into two suitcases within a parked car nearby; Betancourt was injured, and Colonel Ramón Armas Perez, the chauffeur, and a bystander were killed.
 Investigation revealed that the ammonium nitrate bomb had been assembled in Ciudad Trujillo and that the operation was orchestrated by Abbes.
 In August 1960, the Organization of American States (OAS) imposed economic sanctions against the Dominican Republic as a result of Trujillo's complicity in the nearly successful assassination attempt.

 The United States broke diplomatic relations with the Dominican Republic on August 26, 1960, and in January 1961 suspended the export of trucks, parts, crude oil, gasoline and other petroleum products.
 U.S. President Dwight D. Eisenhower also took advantage of OAS sanctions to cut drastically purchases of Dominican sugar.
 This action ultimately cost the Dominican Republic almost $22,000,000 in lost revenues at a time when its economy was in a rapid decline.
 Trujillo threatened to align with the Communist world in response to U.S. and Latin American rejection of his regime.
 La Voz Dominicana and Radio Caribe began attacking the U.S. in Marxian terms, and the Dominican Communist Party was legalized.
 The United States government enlisted the CIA to devise a plan to kill Trujillo.

 A group of Dominican dissidents killed Trujillo in a car chase on the way to his country villa near San Cristóbal on May 30, 1961.
 The group, led by General Juan Tomás Díaz Quezada, fired nearly thirty bullets into Trujillo's blue 1957 Chevrolet Bel Air.
 Trujillo's chauffeur attempted to return fire with a machine gun.
 Badly wounded, Trujillo exited the car, searching for the assassins, and was shot dead on the spot.
 The sanctions remained in force after Trujillo's assassination.
 His son Ramfis took charge and rounded up the conspirators, who were executed.
 Among the victims was General René Román Fernández, secretary of the armed forces and an in-law of Trujillo, who was tortured in the electric chair before being executed with a submachine gun.

 In November 1961, the military plot of the Rebellion of the Pilots forced the Trujillo family into exile, fleeing to France, and the heretofore puppet-president Joaquín Balaguer assumed effective power.